-- (3) Does not include securities held by Motion Acquisition LLC, of which such person is a member.
-Each such individual disclaims beneficial ownership over any securities held by Motion Acquisition LLC except to the extent of his pecuniary interest therein. - (4) According to a Schedule 13G filed with the SEC on October 29, 2020 on behalf of Adage Capital Partners, L.P., Adage Capital Partners GP, L.L.C., Adage Capital Advisors, L.L.C., Robert Atchinson and Phillip Gross, the shares reported herein are directly owned by Adage Capital Partners, L.P.
-Adage Capital Partners GP, L.L.C. is the general partner of Adage Capital Partners, L.P., Adage Capital Advisors, L.L.C. is the general partner of Adage Capital Partners, L.P., Adage Capital Advisors, L.L.C. is the managing member of Adage Capital Partners GP, L.L.C., and Messrs.
-Atchinson and Gross are managing members of Adage Capital Advisors, L.L.C.
+(3) Does not include securities held by Motion Acquisition LLC, of which such person is a member.
+Each such individual disclaims beneficial ownership over any securities held by Motion Acquisition LLC except to the extent of his pecuniary interest therein.

+(4) According to a Schedule 13G filed with the SEC on October 29, 2020 on behalf of Adage Capital Partners, L.P., Adage Capital Partners GP, L.L.C., Adage Capital Advisors, L.L.C., Robert Atchinson and Phillip Gross, the shares reported herein are directly owned by Adage Capital Partners, L.P.
+Adage Capital Partners GP, L.L.C. is the general partner of Adage Capital Partners, L.P., Adage Capital Advisors, L.L.C. is the general partner of Adage Capital Partners, L.P., Adage Capital Advisors, L.L.C. is the general partner of Adage Capital Partners, L.P., Adage Capital Advisors, L.L.C.
 Adage Capital Partners, L.P. has the power to dispose of and the power to vote the shares of common stock beneficially owned by it, which power may be exercised by its general partner, Adage Capital Partners GP, L.L.C.
 Adage Capital Advisors, L.L.C., as managing member of Adage Capital Partners GP, L.L.C., directs Adage Capital Partners GP, L.L.C.'s operations.
 Messrs.
 Atchinson and Gross, as managing members of Adage Capital Advisors, L.L.C., have shared power to vote the shares of common stock.
 The address of Adage Capital Partners, L.P. is 200 Clarendon Street, 52nd Floor, Boston, Massachusetts 02116.